-Assignment #1: Rewrite a Lesson Plan, 15 points [Outcomes 3, 5, 6, 8, 9]
+Assignment #3: Review of a Lesson Plan, 10 points [Outcomes 3, 5, 6, 8, 9]

 Students will review one lesson plan of their choosing.
 They will rewrite the lesson to integrate technology into the curriculum.
 The lesson plan may focus on the humanities (literacy, social studies, or fine arts) or on STEM (science, mathematics, or engineering).
 The lesson may involve one student, small group of students, or whole class.
 Lesson plans will be provided in Blackboard.